 1. End of Employee's Employment.
-The Parties agree that Employee resigned his employment with the Company effective as of the Separation Date, including all of Employee's positions as an officer and employee of the Company and any affiliate and committees thereof.
+The Parties agree that Employee's employment with the Company terminated effective as of the Separation Date, including all of Employee's positions as an officer and employee of the Company and any affiliate and committees thereof.
 Employee shall execute all documents and take such further steps as may be required to effectuate Employee's separation from the Company.
 Employee shall not perform any work except as set forth in this Agreement, and shall not make any representations or execute any documents, or take any other actions, on behalf of the Company as of the Separation Date.
 The Company shall pay Employee for all base salary earned but unpaid through the Separation Date, and shall reimburse Employee for all reasonable business expenses, including business expenses incurred and submitted in accordance with the Company's expense reimbursement policies.
 Employee shall continue to receive Employee's current base salary (unless on an unpaid leave of absence) and other benefits in accordance with the terms of the applicable plan documents up through the Effective Date.

-2. Consideration.
+1. Consideration.

-(a) Provided that Employee complies with this Agreement and does not revoke Employee's release of claims under the Age Discrimination in Employment Act pursuant to Section 15, in consideration of Employee's execution of this Agreement and promises herein, including, without limitation, the release of claims against the Company, the Company shall provide Employee the following:
+a.
+Provided that Employee complies with this Agreement, in consideration of Employee's execution of this Agreement and promises herein, including, without limitation, the release of claims against the Company, the Company shall provide Employee the following: